Home > Gaming GPUs > Resolutions Explained

 4K is many more pixels than the rest, but that doesn't mean 1080p doesn't have enough pixels to be sharp enough for many

 Higher resolutions render more pixels on screen, which results in better quality images.
-This comes at the expense of taxing your computer hardware more, so the higher the resolution you play in the more powerful (and therefore more expensive) of a gaming computer you'll need to be able to run that resolution at a smooth, playable performance level.
-If your PC is not powerful enough to run a certain resolution, your performance will suffer and you'll get on-screen lag or slowdowns which can get in the way of your enjoyment of the game.
+This comes at the expense of taxing your computer hardware more, especially your graphics card.
+The higher the resolution you play at, the more powerful of a gaming computer you'll need to be able to run that resolution at a smooth, playable frame rate.

-Plus, as well as needing better (read: faster) PC components for higher resolutions, you’ll also need a monitor that supports that resolution, and high resolution monitors can range from quite a bit more expensive to insanely more expensive.
-For example, 4K monitors aren't cheap.
+Plus, as well as needing better PC components for higher resolutions, you’ll also need a monitor that supports that resolution, and high resolution monitors can range from quite a bit more expensive to insanely more expensive.
+For example, 4K monitors don't come cheap and cost considerably more than say a 1080p (Full HD) monitor.

 See Also: How to See Your FPS When Gaming